devanshi-j/dj_Notebook/README.md

   WHAT ARE BORGS?
   A task manager by google, it runs 1000's of application and machines of a cluster at the same time.

+  WHAT IS A HCI (hyper convered infrastructure):
+  Hyperconverged infrastructure (HCI) is a type of data center infrastructure that virtualizes computing, storage and networking elements in a single system through a hypervisor. virtualized abstractions managed by a hypervisor replaces all physical hardware components.

+  KERNEL BYPASS:

+  CNI (container network interface): it configures network interfaces in Linux containers.
+And it is concerned mainly with adding, connecting and deleting disconnecting containers to networks.

+  CNI FLANNEL TUNNEL:

+  OVERLAY NETWORK:
+  An overlay network is a virtual or logical network that is created on top of an existing physical network.
+  The overlay creates a new layer where traffic can be programmatically directed through new virtual network routes or paths instead of requiring physical links.

+  eth0 = physical link.

+  enh = states fiber net for fast internet.

+  TUN/TAP: